gfabieno/SeisCL/README.md

 ##### 1.2.1 Compiling with Cmake

 You can compile SeisCL with cmake.
-This option is recommanded over make because of the better portability.
+This option is recommanded over using make because of the better portability.
 To compile, first create a build directory.

     mkdir build;
     cd build

 Then configure and build SeisCL:

-    cmake ..
+    cmake .. -DUSECUDA=1
     cmake --build .

 Different options are provided to compile with different librairies: